 For peak performance, Polaris recommends the use of 91 octane or higher fuel.
 Although 87 octane fuel is usable, some engine performance will be lost and fuel economy will decrease.
-Do not use fuel lower than 87 octane.
+Do not use lower than 87 octane fuel.
+Do not use fuel containing more than 10% ethanol (including E85).